adaptive-democracy/hopeful-path/book/adaptive-logistics.md

 ---
-title: "Persistent Logistics"
+title: "Adaptive Logistics"
 ---

-The largest difficulty in implementing persistent democracy is enabling every voter to update any of their votes at any time.
+The largest difficulty in implementing adaptive democracy is enabling every voter to update any of their votes at any time.
 In private organizations like member cooperatives that can simply assume all members can vote through the internet, and where the stakes aren't quite as high, this isn't a serious difficulty.
 But for a government with citizens spread across a large geographic area, it becomes quite challenging.

 It should be immediately obvious all the voting methods I've described in this book absolutely must be counted and stored digitally.
-The idea of election officials having to manually validate and track a persistently incoming stream of paper Quadratic Range ballots and Democratic Weights udpates is just ridiculous.
+The idea of election officials having to manually validate and track a adaptively incoming stream of paper Quadratic Range ballots and Democratic Weights udpates is just ridiculous.
 It's tempting then to simply perform all voting over the internet, and this would be more reasonable with a broadband [universal service obligation](https://en.wikipedia.org/wiki/Universal_service).
 However there is one very good reason not to make this decision even if an internet voting system could be made available, accessible, and secure.

 ## Verified identity is critical with Quadratic systems.